microsoft/aed-go-learn-content/methods-interfaces/includes/2-interfaces.md

 }
 ```

-You could continue exploring the `io` package's source code until you find where [`Copy` ends up calling the `Write` method](https://golang.org/src/io/io.go?s=12980:13040#L411), but for now, let's leave it here.
+You can continue exploring the `io` package's source code until you find where [`Copy` ends up calling the `Write` method](https://golang.org/src/io/io.go?s=12980:13040#L411), but for now, let's leave it here.

 Because `Writer` is an interface and it's an object that the `Copy` function is expecting, it means that you could write your custom implementation of the `Write` method.
 Therefore, you're able to customize the content you print out to the terminal.